abelbriggs1/tm2pc-reveng/src/control_flow/README.md

 # Control Flow

-This folder is for documenting basic control flow of various modules in the game and mainly contains pseudocode and notes rather than pure C code.
+This folder is for documenting basic control flow of the various core functions, such as `WinMain` and the various game loop functions.

-If a module's code is complicated enough to require pure C code, it should likely be given its own folder.
+Self-contained module and library functions (such as the renderer API and file I/O functions) should be documented in the `code` folder.